vovacodes/FramerSunbeam/README.md

 ##### `onFocus?: ({ element: HTMLElement; focusablePath: ReadonlyArray<string> }) => void`

 Function that is called when the `Focusable` receives focus.
 Can be provided via [code overrides](https://framer.gitbook.io/framer/code/code-overrides).
-Receives `focusablePath` which is an array of `focusableKey`s of all `Focusable`s in the hierarchy from the root `Focusable` to the current one.
 Can be useful for saving the focus state or reacting to the focus updates, e.g. manual scrolling to the focused component

+##### `onBlur?: ({ element: HTMLElement; focusablePath: ReadonlyArray<string> }) => void`

+Function that is called when the `Focusable` loses focus.
+Can be provided via [code overrides](https://framer.gitbook.io/framer/code/code-overrides).

 ##### `getPreferredChildOnFocusReceive?: (args: { focusableChildren: Map<string, FocusableTreeNode>; focusOrigin?: FocusableTreeNode; direction?: Direction; }) => FocusableTreeNode | undefined`